kumar776/Midterm/README.md

 extend HTML's syntax to express your application components clearly and succinctly.
 Its data binding and dependency injection eliminate much of the code you currently have to write.
 ### Create:
 Angular is quit easy to SJON.
+First create the website front hand profile and its instruments like table, form,
+                    buttons and complete font hand.Here you can see my website fronthand complete code just click this link to see [Angular Code](Angular.txt)